-- Customers whose profiles match to the sanction, PEPs, investigation, adverse media list of AML system, grey list as designated by FATF that are duly confirmed by the compliance department. - Customers identified as high risk with higher rank of risk score.
-The threshold risk score for categorizing risks into high, medium or low shall be determined by the bank.
-However, the threshold values can be changed overtime with changes in scoring methodology used by the compliance department and approved by the AML/CFT committee. - Customers who belong to the following industries - Antique dealers (individuals and entities), Jewelers and precious metals, - Sahakari/Cooperatives, - Money service bureaus/ Remittance Company /Money Transfer/Money Exchange House, - o Securities, - o Guthi, - Trusts, NGOs, charitable organizations receiving domestic or foreign donations, - Cash intensive business. - Dealers in arms, Casinos, Bullion dealers including sub dealers & jewelers. - Business of precious herbs and medicines. - Real estate agents. - Customer whose annual deposit in saving account is more than NPR 50.00 mil. - Customer suspected to be involved in offences related to money laundering and terrorism financing. - Customer under investigation or prosecution or convicted. - Customer with suspected beneficial owner other than the account holder. - Politically exposed persons (PEPs), domestic, international and foreign PEPs, their family member and person associated with them. - All account of customers domiciled in high risk countries as categorized by FATF and updated by FIU/Home Ministry from time to time.
+- Customers whose profiles match to the PEPs, investigation, adverse media list of AML system, grey list as designated by FATF that are duly confirmed by the compliance department. - Customers who do not fall directly under high risk category at an individual level but whose aggregate risk score (based on different risk criteria) crosses or exceeds threshold high risk score. - Customers who belong to the following industries - Antique dealers (individuals and entities), Jewelers and precious metals, - Saving and Credit Cooperatives, - Money service bureaus/ Remittance Company /Money Transfer/Money Exchange House, - Share broker firm/stock dealer companies, - o Guthi, - Trusts, NGOs, charitable organizations receiving domestic or foreign donations, - Cash intensive business, - Dealers in arms, Casinos, Bullion dealers including sub dealers & jewelers, - o Business of precious herbs and medicines, - Real estate agents, - Unregistered funds. - High net worth customers: - Customer whose annual deposit in saving account is equal to or more than NPR 50.00 mil. - $\circ\,$ Customers who hold prominent position in business, also known as business tycoons and - Corporate leaders. - Customer suspected to be involved in offences related to money laundering and terrorism financing. - Suspicious transactions/activities reported customers. - Customer under investigation or prosecution or convicted.

-- Customer or transactions related with a jurisdiction fundamentally deficient for the control of following types of crimes in general, but not limited to,: - Terrorism and Financing of terrorist activities, - Money Laundering
+- Customer with suspected beneficial owner other than the account holder. - A multilayered entity - Politically exposed persons (PEPs), domestic, international and foreign PEPs, their family member and person associated with them. - All account of customers domiciled in high risk countries as categorized by FATF and updated by FIU/Home Ministry from time to time. - FATCA declared customers. - Customer or transactions related with a jurisdiction fundamentally deficient for the control of following types of crimes in general, but not limited to,: